lqmmring/MTGDC/README.md

 ###### 2. Genomics, X. J. C. B. 1.3 million brain cells from E18 mice.
 (2017).
 ###### 3. Franzen, O., Gan, L. M. & Bjorkegren, J. L. M. PanglaoDB: a web server for exploration of mouse and human single-cell RNA sequencing data.
 Database (Oxford) 2019.

+## Acknowledgment

+Part of the code are from following paper:
+###### 1. Bai S, Zhou Z, Wang J, et al. Ensemble diffusion for retrieval[C]//Proceedings of the IEEE International Conference on Computer Vision.
+2017: 774-783.

+The authors would like to appreciate the support and guidance from Dr. G.H.
+Wang and Dr. J. Li.

 ## Maintenance

-If there's any questions / problems regarding scAIDE, please feel free to contact Ken Xie - xkk17@mails.tsinghua.edu.cn and Huang Yu - yuhuang-cst@foxmail.com.
+If there's any questions / problems about MTGDC, please feel free to contact Q.M.
+Liu - cslqm@hit.edu.cn.
 Thank you!